AngelNikoloff/Neural-Network-in-spreadsheet/README.md

+# From Beginer for Beginers;

 # Neural-Network-in-spreadsheet

+Purpose:
+It is for education purpose;
+It allows playground with neural network;
+You can see all network parameters how change during the training proces;

 Simple Artificial Neural Network (ANN) with Backpropagation in Excel spreadsheet for solving XOR problem.

-For learning purposes.

 It is 3 neuron only.
 It support momenetum also.